badasswp/make-post-dirty/readme.txt

 1. Create a New Post.

-2. Locate the 'Make Post Dirty' icon at the top-right hand side of the block editor.
+2. Locate the 'Make Post Dirty' icon at the top-right section of the block editor.

 3. Click to populate the block editor title and content.